 Objective: Conventional Chest physiotherapy includes manual chest percussion, manual chest vibration, postural drainage and suctioning.
-The objective of this research is to determine the effectiveness of mechanical chest vibration on ventilation, oxygenation parameters & duration of extubation in mechanically ventilated organophosphorus poisoning patients.
+The objective of this research is to determine the effectiveness of mechanical chest vibration on ventilation and oxygenation status parameters in mechanically ventilated organophosphorus poisoning patients.

-Material and Methods:

-The present study was a parallel group, randomized, controlled trial registered in Clinical Trial Registry of India (CTRI/2018/07/015074).
+Material and Methods: The present study was a parallel group, randomized, controlled trial registered in Clinical Trial Registry of India (CTRI/2018/07/015074).
 62 Mechanically ventilated Organophosphorus poisoning patients in medical intensive care unit of both genders of age between 20-80 years were allocated in 2 groups.
 Experimental group received Mechanical chest vibration by a device called G5 Vibracare along with conventional chest physiotherapy followed by suctioning for a total duration of 30 minutes twice a day.
 Control group consists of conventional chest physiotherapy which included manual chest percussion, manual chest vibration, and suctioning.
-The outcome measures evaluated in both groups were Ventilator Parameters (Static Compliance, Dynamic Compliance, VD/VT, FiO2), Oxygenation Parameters (PaO2, PaCO2, PaO2/FiO2), Quantity of secretions were noted on day 1 and on the day of extubation.
+The outcome measures evaluated in both groups were Ventilator Parameters (Static Compliance, Dynamic Compliance, VD/VT, FiO2), Oxygenation Parameters (PaO2, PaCO2, PaO2/FiO2), Quantity of secretions, and Duration of intubation were noted on day 1 and on the day of extubation.

-Results: Post rehabilitation the pair mean difference results observed for static compliance (10.68 vs 8.00), dynamic compliance (12.60 vs 11.04) PaO2 (-56.28 vs 11.04), VD/VT (-0.06 vs -0.05), FiO2 (-26.68 vs-24.92), quantity of secretions (-3.680 vs -3.20) following the intervention.
-This shows pair mean difference was more improvement in the Experimental group compared with the Control group.
-The duration of extubation in mechanical chest vibration (3.920 \pm 1.80) showed better recovery than the control group (4.04 \pm 2.07).
+Results: Post rehabilitation the pair mean difference results observed for static compliance (10.68 vs 8.00), dynamic compliance (12.60 vs 11.04) PaO_2 (-56.28 vs 11.04), VD/VT (-0.06 vs -0.05), FiO_2 (-26.68 vs-24.92), quantity of secretions (-3.680 vs -3.20) following the intervention.
+This shows pair mean difference was more pronounced in the Experimental group compared with the Control group.

 Conclusion: The study concluded that the paired mean difference of Experimental Group (Mechanical chest vibration and Conventional Chest Physiotherapy) showed a improvement than the control group.
-Mechanical chest vibration had shown improvement in static compliance, dynamic compliance, quantity of secretions, day of extubation in experimental group than the control group.
+Mechanical chest vibration had shown improvement in static compliance, dynamic compliance, quantity of secretions in experimental group than the control group.

-Keywords: Mechanical chest vibration, Conventional Chest Physiotherapy, Compliance, Dead Space Ventilation, Quantity of Secretions.
+Keywords: Mechanical chest vibration, Conventional Chest Physiotherapy, Compliance, Dead Space Ventilation, Quantity of Secretions